beakerbrowser/unwalled.garden/_md/docs/browser-integration.md

 ## Browser integration

 [Beaker Browser 0.9](https://beakerbrowser.com) implements Unwalled.Garden as part of the browser.
-It supports a high-level API which is loaded from the [dat://unwalled.garden](dat://unwalled.garden) website.
+It supports a high-level API which is loaded from the [dat://unwalled.garden](dat://unwalled.garden) dat.
 These APIs wrap the Dat filesystem and Beaker's internal indexes.

 ```js
 import {statuses, follows, reactions, comments} from 'dat://unwalled.garden/index.js'